scolomar/dca/5-Orchestration/2-Stacks_and_services.md

 Given the limited size for the Docker configs and secrets we will use volumes when we want to provision any file of bigger size.

+Volumes will be used for any of these usecases:
+1. To provision any configuration to the containers that does not fit in a Docker config or secret
+1. To mount an external filesystem inside the container.
+The reasons for doing so could vary depending on the specific circumstances.
+You could be for example interested in bypassing the copy-on-write system of the merged union filesystem of the container.
+Or you could maybe interested in having property of a subfolder for security reasons (like when mounting /var/run in an external volume for example).